innovationcore/HAVOC-TemiApp/README.md

 - **Dual LLM-Powered Intelligence**: The robot's intelligence is driven by a two-tiered LLM system, using CAAI's LLM-Factory:
   - **Proactive Planning**: A "Planner" model analyzes conversation history and the robot's current context to generate a logical, step-by-step action plan (e.g., moving to a new location, speaking, etc.).
-  - **Natural Conversation**: A "Talker" model enables fluid, context-aware conversations with users.
-It can handle turn-by-turn dialogue and gracefully conclude interactions by executing a tool call whenever the conversation is over or the user gives a direct command.
+  - **Natural Conversation**: A "Talker" model enables fluid conversations with users.
+It gracefully conclude interactions by executing a tool call whenever the conversation is over or the user gives a direct command.
 - **Centralized Environmental & Safety Monitoring**: HAVOC continuously streams the robot's live video feed, positional coordinates, and raw smell sensor data via WebRTC to a companion repository, `HAVOC-Server`.
 This server acts as a centralized hub for all heavy environmental processing.
 - **Autonomous Operation**: The robot operates on a schedule, automatically navigating from its charging base to its work location during operational hours (8 AM to 5 PM on weekdays) and returning to charge when its battery is low or at the end of the day.
-- **Human Detection & Interaction**: In its active state, the robot uses its built-in sensors to detect when a person is nearby for a sustained period and can proactively initiate a conversation.
+- **Human Detection & Interaction**: The robot uses its built-in sensors to detect when a person is nearby for a sustained period and can proactively initiate a conversation.
-- **Robust State-Driven Logic**: The robot's behavior is managed by a formal state machine, ensuring its actions are predictable, reliable, and recoverable.
+- **Robust State-Driven Logic**: The robot's core behavior is managed by a formal state machine, ensuring its essential duties are predictably completed.

+---

+## Example Execution Flow

+A typical "day in the life" of a Temi robot controlled by HAVOC unfolds as follows:

+1.  **Initialization**: The robot begins in the `HomeBase` state, resting on its charging dock.

+2.  **Shift Start**: At 8:00 AM on a weekday, a scheduled timer (`checkAndMoveTemi`) fires.
+The robot transitions to the `MovingToEntrance` state and navigates to its designated `work_location`.

+3.  **On Duty**: Upon arrival, it enters the `Detecting` state, actively waiting for user interaction or other events.

+4.  **LLM-Powered Task Execution**:
+  * **User Interaction**: Evan stands in front of the robot for 1.5 seconds.
+This prolonged presence is detected, transitioning the robot's state to `LlmControl`.
+The robot initiates dialogue: "Hello!
+How can I help you?" using a `ConversationAction` to manage the interaction.
+  * **Initial Command**: Evan says, "Can you ask Sam what time the meeting is?".
+The `Talker` LLM, operating within the `ConversationAction`, interprets this as a command requiring actions.
+It concludes its immediate conversation by saying, "Sure, I'll go ask Sam what time the meeting is," and signals the `Planner` to create a plan.
+  * **First Plan**: Based on the conversation log, the `Planner` generates its first action plan.
+The robot then begins executing it.
+    > ```json
+        > [
+        >   {"type": "move", "destination": "Sam"},
+        >   {"type": "speak", "message": "Hello Sam, what time is the meeting?", "wait_for_response": true}
+        > ]
+        > ```
+    > The `speak` action's `wait_for_response: true` flag is critical here; it ensures the system uses a `ConversationAction` to capture the response, rather than just making an announcement.
+  * **Dynamic Re-planning**: Sam replies, "I'm not sure, it's Cody's meeting."
+This new information is processed by the `Talker` LLM, which again concludes the conversation ("Okay, I'll go ask Cody.") and triggers the `Planner`.
+The `Planner` discards the old plan and generates a new one based on the *entire history* of actions and conversations.
+  * **Second Plan**: The robot now executes the updated plan.
+    > ```json
+        > [
+        >   {"type": "move", "destination": "Cody"},
+        >   {"type": "speak", "message": "Hello Cody, what time is the meeting?", "wait_for_response": true}
+        > ]
+        > ```
+  * **Information Acquired**: Cody responds, "It's at 3 PM."
+The `Talker` LLM understands the core question has been answered, ends the conversation with an acknowledgement, and triggers a final replan to complete the original user's request.
+  * **Final Plan**: The `Planner` generates the last plan to report back.
+    > ```json
+        > [
+        >   {"type": "move", "destination": "Evan"},
+        >   {"type": "speak", "message": "Sam didn't know about the meeting, so I asked Cody.
+The meeting is at 3pm.", "wait_for_response": false}
+        > ]
+        > ```
+5.  **Task Completion**: After delivering the message to Evan, the action queue is empty.
+The robot transitions back to `MovingToEntrance` and re-enters the `Detecting` state, ready for the next interaction.

+6.  **Scheduled Patrol**: At the top of every hour, a recurring trigger moves the robot into the `Patrolling` state.
+It completes its predefined route and then returns to the `Detecting` state at the entrance.

+7.  **End of Day**: At 5:00 PM, the `checkAndMoveTemi` logic sends the robot home.
+It transitions to `MovingToHome`, navigates to its charging dock, and enters the `HomeBase` state for the night.

 ---